Reviews You Can Rely On

 The different pairs in our lineup ranged between 1.34 to 2.66 pounds.
 That pound and a half difference might not seem like much on paper, but we noticed it underfoot.
 The Hoka Speedgoat 6.0 is the lightest pair that we tested and manages to provide solid comfort and support, despite the impressively light weight.

-hiking shoes men - as the lightest shoe in our review, we were always happy to wear...
+hiking shoes men - as the lightest option in our review, we were always happy to wear...

-As the lightest shoe in our review, we were always happy to wear them on long hikes (we thought they were long, they pup didn't think so!)
+As the lightest option in our review, we were always happy to wear the Speedgoat 6 shoes on long hikes (we thought they were long, they pup didn't think so!)

 Credit: Ryan Huetter

 The Facet 75 OutDry is also a very light pair, though it's worth noting that it does not have the rugged structure that some of the more supportive models will be able to provide.
-The Salomon X Ultra 4 only weighs a touch more at 1.76 lbs and offers more longevity and stiffer support.
-We think this balance of low weight and support is unmatched in all models we have tested and a big reason the X Ultra 4 wins favor among our testers.
+While our size 14 pair of the new Salomon X Ultra 5 weighed 2.1 lbs, we expect that Salomon's reported weight of 1.68 lbs for a size 11 pair will likely be accurate, too.
+The Ultra 5s should offer more longevity and stiffer support for most hikers.
+We think this balance of low weight and support is unmatched in all models we have tested, and a big reason the X Ultra 5 wins so much praise from our testers.
 On the opposite end, the Keen Targhee IV is the heaviest pair we tested, but it's also incredibly stable and clearly built with longevity in mind.

 hiking shoes men - the heaviest shoe in our review, the targhee iv, tips the scales at...